“There are several women’s health conditions that are

 In Anxiety Management Strategies the (Australian) Beyond Blue elaborate on:

-Depending on your Country, anxiety online resources, programs, Apps and e-therapies may be available.
+Depending on your Country, anxiety online programs and Apps may be available.

 Health Care Provider